ekwoka/chungmin-portfolio/content/projects/boulevard-residence.md

 ![](/images/uploads/foyer.jpg)

-Located on the top floor of the condominium in Orchard, Boulevard residence is inspired by a theatrical stage where a diva stands on.
+Located on the top floor of the condominium in Orchard, Boulevard residence is a high-end residential project, inspired by a theatrical stage where a diva stands on.

-After arriving from a private elevator, client first enters a foyer which will greet her with soft curved lines and elegant surroundings.
-Elevate the space with burgundy marble inserts floor and bronze metal wall trim.
-Bring the soft curved lines on the wall and place a full height mirror with modern classic molding, which ease the stress from hustle and bustle and lift up the mood for great start of a day.
+Arriving from a private elevator, client will first enter a foyer greeting her with soft curved lines and elegant surroundings.
+Elevate the arrival stage with burgundy marble inserts floor and bronze metal wall trim.
+Soft colors and textured curved walls with a full height mirror in modern classic style is timeless and elegant yet unique with accent color.

-A great window view of Orchard street directs your senses inwards to the Living room and be welcomed with her immersive surroundings, heightens and intrigues your sensorial experiences.
+Following through a foyer, soft muted color and materials with beautiful scenery of Orchard welcome you home from the hustling day and directs your senses inwards to the personal tranquil sanctuary.

 ![](/images/uploads/living-room.jpg)